-In the summer of 2018, the Blue Lake Rancheria (BLR), in partnership with Mad River Alliance (MRA), and with cooperation from Humboldt Bay Municipal Water District (HBMWD), North Coast Water Quality Control Board (NCRWQCB), and HT Harvey and Associates (HTHA), undertook a collaborative temperature monitoring project in order to better understand the water temperature dynamics in mainstem of the Mad River Watershed and selected tributaries.
-Data from this effort is being used to produce a temperature model for the HBMWD as a part of the 1707 instream flow dedication process.
+In the summer of 2019, the Blue Lake Rancheria (BLR), in partnership with Mad River Alliance (MRA), and with assistance and, North Coast Water Quality Control Board (NCRWQCB) undertook a collaborative temperature monitoring project in order to better understand the water temperature dynamics in mainstem of the Mad River Watershed and selected tributaries.

-During the warmest part of the summer (May - October) 27 HOBO thermographs were deployed between the Matthews Dam at river mile 84 and the Mad River Estuary.
-Nineteen of the 27 thermographs were deployed in mainstem reaches of the Mad River; 7 thermographs were deployed in tributaries (Widow White Creek, Lindsay Creek, Powers Creek, North Fork Mad River, Canon Creek, Maple Creek, and Boulder Creek).
+During the warmest part of the summer (May - October) 26 HOBO thermographs were deployed between the R.W.
+Matthews Dam at river mile 84 and the Mad River Estuary.
+Seventeen of the 27 thermographs were deployed in mainstem reaches of the Mad River; 7 thermographs were deployed in tributaries (Widow White Creek, Lindsay Creek, Powers Creek, North Fork Mad River, Canon Creek, Maple Creek, and Boulder Creek).
 Three of these thermographs were used at air temperature references throughout the basin where different climate regimes are recognized: lower basin/coastal, middle basin/transitional, and upper basin/inland.